-As with all medical malpractice cases, nursing home negligence must meet certain criteria.
+As with all medical malpractice cases, nursing negligence must meet certain criteria.
 The negligence or errors must have been preventable and caused harm or injury to the patient.
-Mistakes can happen in any profession, but there are accepted standards that medical professionals are expected to meet.
-When those standards are not met by a nurse and a patient is harmed as a direct result, it may be a case of negligence and medical malpractice.
-Some common types of nursing negligence include:
+Some common examples of nurse negligence include:

-- Medication errors: wrong dose or wrong medication
+- Medication errors: Providing the wrong dose or wrong medication to patients

-- Failure to properly monitor patients: Poorly monitoring symptoms and vital signs or patient’s condition
+- Failure to properly monitor patients: Poorly monitoring symptoms and vital signs or improperly observing a patient’s condition

-- Failure to report changes: Neglecting to communicate or report changes in a patient’s condition to a physician
+- Failure to report changes: Neglecting to communicate or report changes in a patient’s condition to the physician

 - Procedural errors: Improperly performing a nurse procedure, such as when inserting an IV or catheter placement

-A missed or unreported change in a patient’s condition or the wrong medication can lead to serious injury or even death of the patient.
-Nurses have a responsibility to adhere to the accepted practices in monitoring, reporting and caring for patients, but so do the doctors and facilities where they work.
-In some cases, hospitals, medical offices and health care facilities can also be held responsible if there was a lack of training or other issue that leads to nursing negligence.
-In some cases, the doctors and employing facilities may also be liable for medical malpractice when a preventable nursing error occurs.
+A missed or unreported change in a patient’s condition or the wrong medication can lead to serious injuries or even the death of the patient.
+Like doctors, nurses have a responsibility to adhere to the accepted practices in monitoring, reporting and caring for patients.
+In some cases, hospitals, medical offices and health care facilities can also be held responsible if there was a lack of training or another issue that led to the nurse’s negligence.

 Experienced Nursing Negligence Lawyers

-When you or a loved one is harmed due to a nursing error or mistake, you have legal rights.
-However, in Louisiana, the burden of proof can be put on the patient, and there are stringent laws in place that protect medical professionals from liability and make it difficult to file a medical malpractice lawsuit.
+If you or a loved one has been harmed due to a nursing error or mistake, then you have legal rights.
+In Louisiana, the burden of proof is put on the patient, and there are stringent laws in place that protect medical professionals from liability and make it difficult to file a medical malpractice lawsuit.
 Health care facilities and insurance companies often appeal jury verdicts.
 Our legal team at Nelson & Hammons, Attorneys At Law, has the resources, knowledge and experience to successfully pursue a claim for nurse negligence and medical malpractice.